bright/new-www/content/blog/from-hamlet-to-software-jarek’s-journey-to-devops-engineering.md

 <div className="image">![team retreat](/images/jarek_team_retreat.png "Jarek celebrating with the winning team during a laser tag tournament at Bright Inventions’ retreat.")</div>

-*Jarek celebrating with the winning team during a laser tag tournament at Bright Inventions’ retreat.*
+<center>Jarek celebrating with the winning team during a laser tag tournament at Bright Inventions’ retreat.</center>

 ## What were your biggest challenges as a DevOps Engineer?